dogaaydinn/rock-paper-scissors/README.md

 ### Exiting the Game

-1. Select "Exit" to close the game.
+1. Select "Exit(3)" to close the game.

 ## Game Rules